 By Kathleen Escarcha

-As the spring semester begins, you’re likely sending students important emails they need in order to apply to graduate, register for summer courses, or submit their enrollment deposit.
+As the fall semester nears, you’re likely sending students important emails they need in order to submit their enrollment deposit, register for courses, and eventually apply to graduate.

 But if you have the sense that students are ignoring your emails, you might be right.
 More than 50% of students say they don’t always read emails from their institution or academic department, and nearly 40% don’t always read emails from their advisors, according to a 2016 survey from Bowling Green State University.